Use the dedicated form on this page to share the details of your case.

 There is no limit to the number of trademarks a person or company may register.
 In fact, it is crucial to ensure that each good or service to be identified and protected is effectively associated with a registered trademark.

-A provisional patent application allows an application to secure a priority date while gathering the necessary elements for the definitive application.
-This type of application is useful when the invention is still under development or when there is urgency in securing protection.
-To be submitted, it is sufficient to include the the applicant and inventor details, the invention’s name, and a brief description (which must include all technical features).The application must be completed within 12 months with the remaining required documents.
+A provisional patent application allows securing a priority date while the applicant gathers all the necessary elements for the definitive application.
+This type of application can be useful when the invention is still in development or when there is urgency in ensuring protection.
+To be submitted, it only needs to include the identification of the applicant and the inventor, the name of the invention and a brief description.
+The application must be completed within 12 months with the remaining required documents.